 Low margin and cheaper than an accountant

-Margins will vary between providers.
-Usually, the best, most well-known umbrella companies in the UK will offer weekly margins between £15 and £25, or £60 and £100 per month.
+Margins vary between providers.
+Usually, the best, most well-known umbrella companies in the UK offer weekly margins between £15 and £25, or £60 and £100 per month.
 When you compare these figures to those of a contractor accountant, they’re far less.
 And, it’s worth remembering umbrella companies offer more than just payroll, such as insurance, etc.

-One helpful piece of advice – don’t just focus on the margin as the reason to join an umbrella company or not.
-There are plenty of other factors that should be considered, including service, compliance, reviews, reputation, etc. What is the point in saving a few pounds each week if the service you receive is unacceptable and you are often paid incorrectly, or late?
+One helpful piece of advice: Don’t just focus on the margin as the reason for joining an umbrella company.
+Plenty of other factors should be considered, including service, compliance, reviews, reputation, etc.

-Same umbrella for multiple assignments – makes life easier
+The same umbrella for multiple assignments – makes life easier

 We’ve mentioned Continuity of Employment, but we didn’t focus on how convenient it is to use the same umbrella for all your temporary assignments.
 If you’ve ever used agency PAYE (which has its advantages and disadvantages too), you may be used to switching from various payrolls regularly.